azu20/Homework_5/README.md

 ### Challenges:

-This assignemtn was a good way to incorporate everything we learned, although there are some concepts that I still have to work on, I was able to figure it out and complete the assignement.
+This assignment was a good way to incorporate everything we learned, although there are some concepts that I still have to work on, I was able to figure it out and complete the assignment.
 In addition, incorporating the Moment.js library, time consuming and challenging.
 Ironically the one thing I couldn't figure out after completing my assignment was to center the table.
-Itn's not aesthetically nice, but it functions. :-)
+It's not aesthetically nice, but it functions. :-)